 Senior leadership established the Diversity Task Force in 2007 to review diversity programs.
 The Equal Opportunity program, under Deputy Chief of Staff, G-1, Human Resources, creates opportunities and programs to ensure fair treatment for all.

 In 2003, there were approximately 254,000 blacks serving the Army as an Active-Duty, Reserves or National Guard Soldier, or as an Army Civilian, according to the U.S. Office of Army Demographics.
 This was 20.3 percent of the total Army.
 In the general U.S. population, 12.7 percent of 18 to 55-year-olds are black.
 This continued the trend of the late 20th Century, when the percentage of black Americans serving the Army was higher than the percentage of blacks in the general U.S. population.
 This demographic trend continues today.

-As of 2008, African Americans made up 19.8% of the Active Duty Army, 13.3% of the National Guard and 22.1% of the Army Reserve.
-Blacks serve in the Army, therefore, at a higher proportion than their representation in the general U.S. population.
+As of 2013, black Soldiers made up 20.6% of the Active Duty Army, 13.8% of the National Guard and 22.1% of the Army Reserve.
+Blacks serve in the Army, therefore, at a higher proportion than their representation in the general U.S. population

 On Jan.
-29, 2009, Barack Obama was sworn in as the 44th president of the United States.
+20, 2013, Barack Obama was sworn in to a second term as the 44th president of the United States.
 As President, Obama is also Commander in Chief of the Army and all U.S. Forces.